Zenodia/AgentIQ/examples/local_hf_llm/README.md

 * [Example Usage](#example-usage)

 ## Key Features
+- **Locally load huggingface LLM provider and LLM Client:** able to load multiple huggingface multilingual llms such as EuroLLM , GPTSW3 , tabularisai/multilingual-sentiment-analysis as well as moonshot's Kimi smaller (3B variant)
+- ** can integrate multimodality by default, see config_moonshot.yml and the aiq run example below
 - **Pre-built Tools:** Leverages core AgentIQ library tools.
 - **Custom Plugin System:** Developers can bring in new tools using plugins.
 - **High-level API:** Enables defining functions that transform into asynchronous LangChain tools.